CypticNoOne/CypticNoOne/README.md

-- 👋 Hi, I’m @CypticNoOne
+- 👋 Hi, I’m Amahle
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML and CSS and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any web development projects
 - 📫 How to reach me ...

 <!---
 CypticNoOne/CypticNoOne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.